 Self-Proclaimed “Governor” of Alabama and Wife Convicted of Tax Fraud

-Montgomery, Alabama - Today, a federal jury in Montgomery, Ala., convicted Monty Ervin and Patricia Ervin of conspiracy to defraud the United States and three counts of tax evasion.
+WASHINGTON – A federal jury in Montgomery, Ala., today convicted Monty Ervin and Patricia Ervin of conspiracy to defraud the United States and three counts of tax evasion, the Justice Department announced.
 The jury also convicted Patricia Ervin of one count of structuring transactions to avoid bank reporting requirements.
-The jury’s verdict culminated a two-week trial beginning October 25, 2011 in Dothan, Ala.
+The jury’s verdict culminated a two-week trial that began Oct.
+25, 2011, in Dothan, Ala.

 In addition to hundreds of real estate investment properties, the evidence also showed that the Ervins had amassed beachfront condominium units in their own names including a $1.3 million unit they paid for in cash and, when investigated by the IRS, transferred those properties into the names of bogus “trusts” and “trustees.”
 Additionally, the government introduced into evidence $350,000 of gold coins apparently buried in their yard.

-The Ervins were indicted by a federal grand jury in Montgomery, Ala., in February 2011.
-In March, Monty Ervin was arrested by a United States Marshal’s Service Fugitive Task Force in Naples, Florida, with a notebook containing the latitude and longitude coordinates of an island off the coast of Honduras.
+The Ervins were indicted by a federal grand jury in Montgomery in February 2011.
+In March, Monty Ervin was arrested by a U.S. Marshal’s Service Fugitive Task Force in Naples, Fla., with a notebook containing the latitude and longitude coordinates of an island off the coast of Honduras.

-Sentencing for both defendants is scheduled for January 23, 2012, before the Honorable Myron Thompson.
-Patricia Ervin faces a maximum of 25 years in federal prison and a maximum fine of $1,250,000.
-Monty Ervin faces a maximum of 20 years in federal prison and a maximum fine of $1,000,000.
+Sentencing for both defendants is scheduled for Jan.
+23, 2012, before the U.S. District Court Judge Myron Thompson.
+Patricia Ervin faces a maximum of 25 years in federal prison and a maximum fine of $1.25 million.
+Monty Ervin faces a maximum of 20 years in federal prison and a maximum fine of $1 million.

-This case was investigated by IRS Criminal Investigation and is being prosecuted by Tax Division Trial Attorneys Michael Boteler and Justin Gelfand, and by Assistant United States Attorney Todd Brown.
+This case was investigated by IRS-Criminal Investigation and is being prosecuted by Tax Division Trial Attorneys Michael Boteler and Justin Gelfand, and by Assistant U.S. Attorney Todd Brown of the Middle District of Alabama.